adamhenson/s3-image-uploader/README.md

 Please see a [full example here](https://github.com/adamhenson/example-s3-image-uploader/blob/master/public/js/uploader.js).

 The most important thing to consider here is that we're receiving ```fileId``` from the server as ```id``` to uniquely identify the upload.
-On the client side we receive message objects via websockets.
+We receive message objects via websockets.
 Below are examples of different messages we might receive on the client.

 > Error message